-A creative life isn’t all Labrador puppies in wicker baskets.
+A creative life isn’t all wicker baskets filled with Labrador puppies.

 Lonely, funky periods arise that we need to walk through.

-At times it feels like we are standing on our isolated heath watching the football captains and cheer queens of the world frolicking in a “cool kids circle” of life.
+At times it feels like we are standing on our isolated heath (remote grassy cliff) watching the football captains and cheer queens of the world frolicking in a “cool kids circle” of life.

-On heath (remote grassy cliff) days we shake our heads and wonder what the hell we are doing trying to weave words together or make stuff no one may ever understand.
+On heath days we shake our heads and wonder what the heck we are doing trying to weave words together or make stuff no one may ever understand.